prody/ProDy/doc/tutorials/prody_tutorial/basics.rst

    parsePDBHeader     parsePSF

-When using :func:`parsePDB`, an identifier will be sufficient, if your machine is connected to the internet.
-If corresponding file is not found in the current working directory, it will be downloaded from PDB servers.
+When using :func:`.parsePDB`, usually an identifier will be sufficient, If corresponding file is found in the current working directory, it will be used, otherwise it will be downloaded from PDB servers.

 Let's parse structure :pdb:`1p38` of p38 MAP kinase (MAPK):

 .. ipython:: python

    p38 = parsePDB('1p38')  # returns an AtomGroup object
    p38 # typing in variable name will give some information

+We see that this structure contains 2962 atoms.

-Similar to listing parser function names, we can use tab completion to introspect ``p38`` object:
+Now, similar to listing parser function names, we can use tab completion to introspect ``p38`` object:

 .. ipython::